 Besides admiring the beauty of the plants, flowers and trees all around Yew Dell Botanical Gardens, there are several other ways to spend your time during your visit.
 We wanted to share some of the ways we like to spend our time.
+Again, some of these might be different during the winter.

 1. Fairy Garden – Of course this would be #1 on our list.
 These tiny fairy houses are so unique and fun to look at for all ages.
 You’ll find yourself noticing the tiniest of details with each house.
 Look up in the trees, you’ll see more fairy hideouts.
+(The houses are put away during the winter, but this area is still whimsical!)

 2. Picnic – Our family likes to picnic or have a treat while we our visiting.
 Wilder’s Café is right down the street from the gardens.
 Grab a cup of coffee, lunch or a treat and find the perfect spot to enjoy it.
 There are plenty of picnic tables hidden away in shaded areas, benches, rocking chairs or pack a blanket to really spread out.
+(Hot chocolate would be perfect in the winter!)

 3. Scavenger Hunts – There are two different scavenger hunts for children to enjoy.
 Ask for the laminated sheets in the barn.
 The hunts aren’t overwhelming and the items are all in the same areas.
 Children find it exciting to find each picture and discover new things that they might not have noticed before.
+(These might not be available during the winter, but easy to DIY!)

 4. Children’s Playscapes – Located near the entrance to the gardens, is an area designed for children to make some outdoor music.
 We like to start and end at this area.
 Run through a bamboo tunnel or knock on a xylophone.
 Picnic tables are close by if you want to take a break here too.

 5. Photography – You’ll find it hard not to snap a photo while visiting the gardens.
 Whether you get a shot of your children running through the rows of trees in the Secret Garden or the tulips in bloom by the castle, you can spend quite a while capturing the beauty around the gardens.
 Let your kids become the photographer.
 Let them use your phone or grab one of your old digital cameras and let them take the shots!
+(Take a winter photo and come back during the other seasons to compare the scenery during the year.)

 6. Be Your Own Tour Guide – Families can certainly be their own tour guide during the visit.
 Grab a map at the entrance and make your way around the gardens.
 There are signs near some areas with QR codes to scan.
 Once scanned, you can learn more about the different buildings, trees, plants, history and more.

 7. Spot the Pollinators – One of our favorite areas is the Pollinator Meadow located below the castle terrace.
 This area is full of buzzing bees and fluttering butterflies.
 Visitors can walk around the pollinators or watch them from above.
 If you do go down from the terrace, try to find the old swimming pool window!
+(These will be back once it’s a little warmer-promise!)

 8. Hike – We enjoy hiking the Yew Dell trails in the cooler months (especially fall).
 The trail is 1.5 miles and winds through the woods.
 There are a few areas to catch small streams of water and waterfalls when it’s not so dry out.